About this listing

 Thank you!
 I love hosting and preparing the space for you.

-Rental Car: Rent from Relay Rides and get $10 off your first rental: (website hidden) Through March, if you use this promo code you get $50 off your rental: 63406rAeF1ad (Relay Rides is like AirBnB but for cars).
+Rental Car: Rent from Relay Rides and get $10 off your first rental: (URL HIDDEN) Through March, if you use this promo code you get $50 off your rental: 63406rAeF1ad (Relay Rides is like AirBnB but for cars).

-Uber: Get $20 off your first taxi ride: (website hidden) (Uber is like AirBnB but for taxis).
+Uber: Get $20 off your first taxi ride: (URL HIDDEN) (Uber is like AirBnB but for taxis).

 Guess Access is with a key.
 I prefer to schedule a check-in and hand over the key.
 In the circumstances where I have a business meeting or personal affair, I may opt to leave a key in the lockbox and give the code.
 Because this is my home and I care about who occupies it, meeting people is very important to me.
 I don't take third party rentals.